We hope you have found the perfect course - now you will be ready to apply.

 We are pleased to receive applications from October, you will be contacted nearer the course start date with information how to enrol.

 For Full Time courses you can apply on-line or download an application form and return it to the Admissions team.
-You will receive an acknowledgement followed by an invitation to interview.
-You are encouraged to attend the date that you have been given.
+You will receive an acknowledgement followed by an email inviting you to a course discussion either by telephone or teams.

-The purpose of an interview is to find out if the course you have applied for is right for you.
+The purpose of the course discussion is to find out if the course you have applied for is right for you.
 You will discuss your school work and outside interests and be expected to have some idea why you want to do the course.
-You may be asked to undertake other activities as part of your interview.
-The academic team member carrying out the interview will be able to advise you on the full course details.
-You may be interviewed for more than one course but you may only accept ONE offer.
+The academic team member carrying out the course discussion will be able to advise you on the full course details.
+You may have a course discussion for more than one course but you may only accept ONE offer.

 Each year enrolment commences the day after August GCSE results day.

 Reply to accept your place by the date stated in your offer letter and you will receive your enrolment details at the end of July.
 Enrolment commences straight after August GCSE results day; we cannot guarantee your place if you do not enrol on the date given in your enrolment letter.

 You will not be able to enrol without proof of all your qualifications.
 Once you have enrolled you become a member of Chelmsford College.

 Students who have not achieved a GCSE grade C/4 or equivalent in English or maths will study these subjects at the level appropriate to their ability as part of their programme.